alaparicioc/Estimating_annual_flows_from_censuses/README.md

 R code to create the synthetic dataset in `synthetic_data.csv`.

 > `JAGS_code_model.txt`:
-Text file containing [JAGS](http://mcmc-jags.sourceforge.net) code to estimate models in Equations 5 and 6 of the main body.
+Text file containing [JAGS](http://mcmc-jags.sourceforge.net) code to estimate sub-models in Equations 3, 4 and 5 of the main body.

 > `Rcode_model.R`:
 R code to run the JAGS code and obtain chains, summary statistics, Potential scale reduction factors (prfs) and Effective Sample Sizes (ESS) of parameters.